 Still with me?

 Glucose is the preferred fuel source for your body in most cases — which may explain why so many of us crave simple forms of it evolutionarily speaking and why the taste sensation of ‘sweet’ is distinct on our tongues.

 Starches are the storage format of carbohydrates in plants and generally the types of carbohydrates we get from all the whole plant-based foods we should be consuming.

-Though one type of fiber does ferment and break down into short-chain fatty acids in the stomach, the calorie element that provide is negligible.
+Though one type of fiber does ferment and break down into short-chain fatty acids in the stomach, the calorie energy contribution that provides is negligible.

 Thus it does not impact blood sugar and certain hormones with the same ‘spiking-effect‘ as more simple carbohydrates generally do.

-Hold on though, we’re not done yet with your chemistry lesson yet…
+Hold on though, we’re not done yet with your chemistry 101 lesson yet…